-Malignant mesothelioma is a cancer that starts in cells in the linings of certain parts of the body, especially in the linings of the chest or abdomen.
+Malignant mesothelioma is cancer that starts in cells in the linings of certain parts of the body, most commonly the linings of the chest or abdomen (belly).

 Cancer starts when cells start to grow out of control.
 Cells in nearly any part of the body can become cancer.
 To learn more about how cancers start and spread, see What Is Cancer?